Best tips to plan your Iceland Elopement | Iceland Elopement Photographer

 The most common thing I get asked would probably be 'What time of year is best to visit Iceland?'.
 In my experience, I actually can't give a definitive answer.
 I feel like every season offers different things and you can't go wrong with whatever one you decide to elope in Iceland in.

 Personally, my favorite time to visit is in the fall and winter.
 I just love how it's chilly and a bit snow covered most likely.
 Though it makes hiking and driving to certain places maybe a bit more difficult, I think it's just so beautiful.
 Also, it is far less busy with tourists.
-There are only 300,000 Icelanders who live there and the country sees over 3 million tourists.
+There are only about 370,000 Icelanders who live there and the country sees 2.3- 3 million tourists.
 So, do the math.
 That's a lot of tourists.

 What to budget for your Iceland elopement?